Schools & Colleges

 Check any list of today’s most promising careers and you’ll probably find health care near the top.
 If that’s the field you’ve chosen, you’ll also find many reasons to put Sargent College at the top of your list.
 As rated by U.S. News & World Report, all of Sargent’s ranked graduate programs place in the top 8% of health programs nationwide, and it’s the only university in New England to have three nationally ranked health programs all place in the top 25.

 SAR offers you many paths to medical school and a broad range of health care careers.
-Besides medicine and public health, your choices include athletic training, nutrition, health science, human physiology, behavior & health, occupational therapy and physical therapy, as well as speech, language and hearing sciences.
+Besides medicine and public health, your choices include nutritional science, health science, human physiology, behavior & health, physical therapy, as well as speech, language & hearing sciences.

 The advantages of attending Sargent: